Advocating For Georgia Residents Since 1992

 “Illegitimate” is a moral or religious judgment about the child born out of wedlock.
 Legitimation is a legal recognition of the father — establishing his rights as well as his responsibilities to the child.
 The current marital status of the parents or the circumstances of the child’s birth have no bearing on legitimation.

 Having the father’s name on the birth certificate does not entitle the father to any legal rights or visitation to the child, but it will likely obligate them to pay child support.
-A paternity test and legitimation do not automatically entitle you to be part of your child’s life.
-But it opens the door.
-For a free initial consultation with experienced lawyer Chris Adams, call 800-582-0304 or contact us online.
+A paternity test and legitimation do not automatically entitle you to be part of your child’s life, but they open the door.